 - 1. Individualized academic counseling - 2.
 Early pre-registration and registration - 3.
 Access to publishing essays, scientific articles and creative literature. - 4.
 Informal lectures, conferences, workshops and field trips, among others, designed to achieve the Program's objectives. - 5.
 Honor courses and seminars - 6.
 Participation in symposia, scientific congresses, conventions, encounters, cultural and study trips in Puerto Rico or out of the country. - 7.
 Letters of recommendation as needed by participants. - 8.
 Study areas reserved for their use. - 9.
 Flexibility in Library services, such as extended book loans - 10.
-I.D. card with the program logo identifying students as active Honor Studies participant - 11.
 Exemption from tuition and fees after freshman year.